 Richard N. Lorenc

-nonprofit executive, Public Speaker, and Consultant in Atlanta
+Public Speaker and Consultant in Atlanta

-Lorenc is involved in a number of civic, educational, and professional development organizations and has served on many boards and advisory committees.
-He is the chairman of the board of directors of America’s Future Foundation (AFF), the nation's premier network of liberty-minded young professionals.
-Lorenc is the board treasurer for MapHabit Action Fund, Inc., which assists in the provision of technology and equipment to individuals suffering from cognitive impairment and age-related and the organizations that support them.
+Lorenc is involved in a number of civic, educational, and professional development organizations.
+He is the chairman of the board of directors of America’s Future, the nation's premier network of liberty-minded young professionals.
+Lorenc is the board treasurer for MapHabit Action Fund, Inc., which assists in the provision of technology and equipment to individuals suffering from cognitive impairment and the organizations that support them.
+From 2018-2020 he served as the chairman of the board of directors of the Coalition to Reduce Spending, Inc., an advocacy group established to place meaningful controls on federal spending.
+He joined The Mont Pelerin Society in 2018, and was a member of the Spring 2019 cohort of the AEI Leadership Network.
+In 2019, Lorenc won a Buckley Award from America's Future for "his creative and innovative efforts to educate the next generation on free-market values and policy solutions."
 Beginning in April 2020, Lorenc became a member of the Georgia Advisory Committee to the U.S. Commission on Civil Rights.

 A dual American-Polish citizen, Lorenc serves on the advisory board of the Freedom and Entrepreneurship Foundation (Fundacja Wolności i Przedsiębiorczości), which promotes and educates on the free market in Polish society.